Ichinga-Samuel/learn_devops/notes/networking.md

 ```

 ### Service Discovery
-This is provided by _libnetwork_ and allows all containers and swarm services to locate each other by name.\
+This is provided by _libnetwork_ and allows all containers and swarm services to locate each other by name.
-This is enabled by the fact that all docker containers have a DNS resolver and the docker DNS server.\
+This is enabled by the fact that all docker containers have a DNS resolver and the docker DNS server.
-However, service discovery is network-scoped, meaning name resolution only works for containers and Services on the same network.\
+However, service discovery is network-scoped, meaning name resolution only works for containers and Services on the same network.
 Use the `--dns` and `--dns-search` flags to enable custom dns service and dns domain name search space during container creation.

 ### Ingress Load Balancing
 Swarm services can be published via _ingress_ mode by default or via _host_ mode.
-Services published via ingress mode can be accessed from any node in the Swarm —
+Services published via ingress
-even nodes not running a service replica.
-Services published via host mode can only be
+mode can be accessed from any node in the Swarm even nodes not running a service replica.
+Services published via host
-accessed by hitting nodes running service replicas.\
-To specify host mode use the `--published` flag in long mode.\
+mode can only be accessed by hitting nodes running service replicas.
+To specify host mode use the `--published` flag in
-`--published published=<host_port>,target=<container_port>,mode=<host|ingress>`
+long mode. `--published published=<host_port>,target=<container_port>,mode=<host|ingress>`